Artificial Intelligence & Machine Learning

 February 21, 2016

-Using statistical survival analysis techniques with git-pandas to analyze code quality and ownership patterns
+Apply survival analysis with git-pandas to measure code quality in Git repositories by analyzing code longevity and contributor patterns over time.

 Read more →